 Fellow Since 2006

-This profile was prepared when Tri Mumpuni was elected to the Ashoka Fellowship in 2006.
+This description of Tri Mumpuni's work was prepared when Tri Mumpuni was elected to the Ashoka Fellowship in 2006.

 By creating economic incentives and financing programs to unlock the power of hydro, Tri Mumpuni is helping rural Indonesia realize its best option for a reliable power supply.